 Bell peppers can also cause an upset stomach if too much of it is served to your guinea pig.
 This can lead to diarrhea.
 There is also a high sugar content, which isn’t good for piggies, since it can lead to the development of diabetes and obesity over time.

 How should you go about feeding your guinea pig bell peppers?

 When taking into consideration all the nutrition factors, green bell peppers are the best for your guinea pig to eat, because of their lower sugar content.
 It has almost 2 g less than the other colors.
 However, all colors of bell peppers can be safely consumed by piggies.

-When preparing bell peppers for guinea pigs, guinea pigs are able to eat the seeds, but we usually remove them!
-Make sure to avoid the stem, as well as the leaves.
+When preparing bell peppers for guinea pigs, make sure to remove the seeds and avoid the stem, as well as the leaves.

 As for portions, according to the Humane Society, two half-inch slices per day is perfectly okay to give to your guinea pig.
 Others may opt for giving it to them less often.
 When it comes to deciding what is best for your guinea pig, it’s important that you pay attention to their physical condition and do what’s best for them!

 Guinea pigs can eat bell peppers, but do they like it?

 Our piggies love anything sweet, so it’s safe to say they love to eat bell peppers!